medic/cht-docs/content/en/apps/guides/debugging/obtaining-logs.md

    ![ADB Devices](/apps/guides/debugging/images/adb_devices.png)

 4. Type the command `adb logcat > phone.log` to get the android logs in the file `phone.log`.
+The log will be written to the `phone.log` file as long as this command is running.
 You can stop the recording at any time pressing _Ctrl+C_.
-Now while taking android logs is the time to try to reproduce the error.
-Do this for as many times as you deem necessary to capture logs for that event.
+Now if you reproduce the error on the phone you can look for any useful information being written to the `phone.log`.

 This will get all the logs from the device, not just logs for the app you want to debug.
 You can pass arguments to `adb` to only get the logs you want.